 The factory in Tottenham Court Road was destroyed during the London Blitz so the production of cosmetics was moved, first to the family home in Sonning, Berkshire, then to a rented factory space in Ledbury Road with perfume manufacturing carried on at the Potter & Moore factory in Seymour Road, Leyton.
 These interim arrangements ceased once a new factory was established in Harlow New Town, Essex in 1953.
 Fortunately, the shop at 58 South Molton Street was not damaged, possibly because it was protected by its outwardly curved windows.

-In 1939, Cyclax developed a lipstick named Auxiliary Red specifically designed for service women; many believe it started the trend for the bright red lipsticks commonly seen during the war.
+In 1939, Cyclax developed a lipstick shade called Auxiliary Red specifically designed for service women; many believe it started the trend for the bright red lipsticks commonly seen during the war.
 Cyclax contributed to the war effort in other ways as well, developing a special lotion for the treatment of burns, a sunproof cream for soldiers fighting in hot climates and a camouflage cream for the British army.

 The camouflage cream was reputedly developed by Thelma Holland.
 The cream was also used as a base for Cyclax Stockingless Cream applied by women to colour their legs.
 It was supplied with an eyebrow pencil to draw a line down the back of each leg to mimic the seam present in stockings of the time.